Go to CAV-TEC V1.1 AI Modules

 HCI Communicates with the HCIs of Remote CAVs on matters related to human passengers.

-Table 4 – AI Workflows of Connected Autonomous Vehicle
+Table 4 – I/O Data of the Connected Autonomous Operation (CAV‑CAO) SubAIMs

 Human‑CAV Interaction Point of View